Fedihosting-Foundation-Forks/fep/fep/c5a1/fep-c5a1.md

 - `published` (RECOMMENDED): the date and time at which the economic event was published.
 - `to` (REQUIRED): the audience of the economic event.
 - `fulfills` (REQUIRED): the commitment the economic event is completely or partially fulfilling.
-- `resourceConformsTo` (OPTIONAL): the type of an economic resource (can be a skill or type of work for the `work` action).
+- `resourceConformsTo` (OPTIONAL): the type of an economic resource (for to-do's, can be a skill or type of work).
 Could be any URI.
 It does not have to match the commitment, but if not included, can be assumed it is the same.
-- `effortQuantity` (OPTIONAL): the amount and unit of the work done.
+- `effortQuantity` (OPTIONAL): the amount and unit of the work done (for to-do's, usually a time quantity).
 This is an object with two properties:
   - `hasUnit` (REQUIRED): name of the unit, according to [Ontology of units of Measure](http://www.ontology-of-units-of-measure.org/) classification.
   - `hasNumericalValue` (REQUIRED): amount of the resource.
 - `provider` (RECOMMENDED): the actor who commits to doing the work.
 If not included, it is assumed to be the `attributedTo` actor.